E-commerce

 show up on your doorstep.
 E-commerce, as this is known, has grown

-enormously in the last decade, making life more
+enormously in the last two decades, making life more

 convenient for consumers and opening up all kinds of new opportunities